Bernal parking permits carry stiffest-ever limits

 Residents may also request permits for childcare and healthcare workers, and those permits will not count toward the maximum number of permits a single address may request, according to the transit agency.

-Hank Willson, the SFMTA’s parking policy manager, said the transit agency’s program was designed to thwart commuters and non-residents from parking in residential neighborhoods.
+Hank Wilson, the SFMTA’s parking policy manager, said the transit agency’s program was designed to thwart commuters and non-residents from parking in residential neighborhoods.

 In a 2015 parking study of the proposed new area, it showed a majority of blocks having 80 percent of parking spaces occupied and 59 percent of vehicles were from non-residents.